 Did you know that Scotland is home to the 3rd largest whirlpool in the world?
 Not only that, but the Royal Navy once branded it unnavigable.
 These boys were clearly having an off day, as it’s now possible to take one of the daily boat tours to head out on your very own Scottish adventure.
 These tours are a good two-in-one for wildlife lovers, with whales, dolphins, sharks and seals all being a common sight along the way.

 This outstanding cave with it’s own natural acoustics is situated in the far West of Scotland, just off the Isle of Mull.
 Visits are limited to between April and September, with some boat tour companies allowing you to walk parts of the cave.
 The unusual hexagon shaped basalt columns are similar to those at the Giant’s Causeway in Northern Ireland.
-For best views of this remarkable place, take a morning tour as they tend to be quieter.
+We visited the cave with Tiree Sea Tours: 1 hour to get there (including two bonus dolphin pod sightings), 1 hour on Staffa, and 1 hour back to Tiree.

 You’re so far North in the Shetland Island’s that it’s not uncommon to see the Northern lights.
 However, they’re not the only thing to be seen, as tourists bus head daily to the worlds most famous bus shelter!
 Sporting a yearly change of couches, side tables and other home comforts, this little Scottish bus shelter was saved from destruction after a young boy campaigned for its survival.
 Not only did the Scottish authorities comply with his request, they even decked the little place out for him.
 The Scots are a good bunch, eh?
 Your visit will be a short one, bit it’s certainly on my list of little fun things to do in Scotland.